serbinskis/minecraft-plugins/README.md

 # Minecraft Plugins

-Welcome to the collection of my plugins and mods for the game minecraft.
+Welcome to the collection of my plugins and mods for the game Minecraft.

 ## Table of Contents